gzodataserver/odataserver/README.md

 mail server credentials.
 Environment variables are used to set admin credentials for the database and the mail server.

-1. Make sure port 9000 is free and then run: `npm install` follow by `npm start`.
+1. Make sure port 9000 is free and then run: `npm install` followed by `npm start`.

 1. Check that the server is alive with: `curl http://localhost:9000/help`.